We are about to do something amazing!

 We are on BlueSky @jacksonerp.bsky.social

-Above all, we strive to share science in an engaging and accessible way while making a positive impact on the world.
+I am trying to establish a research center focusing on outreach and education.
+Above all, we (anyone joining me) will strive to share science in an engaging and accessible way while making a positive impact on the world.
 Together, we can inspire change and restore our planet for future generations.

 Find out more at Jackson Earth Restoration Project - YouTube

 While I cannot guarantee the survival of every tree planted, I am doing this with everyone's participation in mind.
-Logistically, keeping track of everyone involved has been challenging.
-To streamline this process, I created a list on BlueSky and the hashtag #OurBlueSkyForest.

 I have also created a spreadsheet with: